What Is Executive Dysfunction? (And Why It’s Not Just Laziness)

 The Follow-Through Failure

 Perhaps most disheartening is the graveyard of half-finished projects that accumulates over time.
 You begin with genuine enthusiasm, but somewhere along the way, your brain’s interest circuit disconnects.
-What was once engaging becomes nearly impossible to complete, not for lack of caring, but because your executive functions have moved on without your concious permission.
+What was once engaging becomes nearly impossible to complete, not for lack of caring, but because your executive functions have moved on without your conscious permission.

 Causes of Executive Dysfunction